-International students who have enrolled in a program that is between 8 and 12 months in length; with a start date from May to September 2020; will be able to complete their entire program online from abroad and still be eligible for a post-graduation work permit.
+International students who have enrolled in a program that is between 8 and 12 months in length; with a start date from May to September 2020; will be able to complete their entire program online from abroad and still be eligible for post-graduation work permit.

-Students enrolled in a program with a start date from May to September 2020 study online up to April 30, 2021, and students who graduate from more than one eligible program, able to combine the length of their programs when they apply for a post-study work visa in the future, as long as 50% of their total studies completed in Canada.
+Students enrolled in a program with a start date from May to September 2020 study online up to April 30, 2021, and students who graduate from more than one eligible program, are able to combine the length of their programs when they apply for a post-study work visa in the future, as long as 50% of their total studies completed in Canada.

-To be eligible for these measures; students must have submitted a study permit application before starting a program of study in the Spring; Summer; or Fall 2020 semester; or the January 2021 semester.
+To be eligible for these measures; students must have submitted a study permit application before starting a program of study in the Spring; Summer; Fall 2020 semester; or the January 2021 semester.
 Eventually, the student will get a study permit.

 For more information, you may contact